 Both the girls are thriving with little teacher led instruction.
 That’s a yippee from me!

 It means we have more time to travel and have fun together.

 Jackson, Mississippi was full of engaging and interactive museums and opportunities to learn.

-I’ll split some of them into more specific categories, but all of them could fit under this reason that makes Jackson a great getaway for families.
+I’ll split some of them into more specific categories, but all of them could fit under this reason that makes Jackson a great getaway for families in the South.

 Now the girls are becoming more involved in our travel blog, they are fascinated with words and productions.

 They both said learning about old ways of printing at the Mississippi Agricultural & Forestry Museum was their favorite part, and that blogging makes it so easy to share your words!

 They discovered just how heavy those printing machines are.